mumuki/mulang/README.md

 ```

-## Expectations, Signatures and Smells
+## Expectations, Intermediate Langauge, Signatures and Smells

-Mulang CLI can do three different kinds of analysis:
+Mulang CLI can do four different kinds of analysis:

 * **Expectation analysis**: you can provide an expression - called `inspection` - that will be tested against the provied program.
 Expectations answer questions like: _does the function X call the function Y?_ or _does the program use if's?_.
 They can be expressed with the following simple DSL:
   * Simple inspections, like `HasIf` or `DeclaresClass`